Why Are So Many Doctors Broke? Is It Worth the Debt?

 In the past, running your own private practice was much simpler, but recent stricter guidelines and regulations have made it difficult for solo practices to keep up.

-While regulations like the Health Insurance Privacy and Portability Act, or HIPAA, and mandatory Electronic Medical Records, or EMRs, are necessary to protect patients, they make costs higher for physicians who run their own private practice.
+While regulations like the Health Insurance Portability and Accountability Act (HIPAA) and mandatory Electronic Medical Records (EMRs) are necessary to protect patients, they increase costs for physicians who run their own private practices.
 These physicians need to spend their own money to set up and maintain EMRs as well as invest in security to ensure patient data is protected.

 With the steep rise of inflation we’ve seen over the past couple of years, everything is more expensive, which means costs, such as business space, equipment, and even office supplies, have gone up for private practice physicians while salaries have not.
-2013 to 2020 saw an annual inflation rate of anywhere from 0.7% to 2.3%.
+From 2013 to 2020, the annual inflation rate ranged from 0.7% to 2.3%.
 This skyrocketed to an annual inflation rate of 7.0% in 2021 and another 6.5% in 2022.
+Fortunately, it has since dropped to 2.7 in 2025.

-In fact, the cost of running a private practice has increased by almost 40% between 2001 and 2021.
+In fact, the cost of running a private practice has increased by 59% between 2005 and 2025.

 These costs add up, making it extremely difficult for physicians to thrive financially while running a private practice.